ignatandrei/RSCG_Examples/v2/rscg_examples_site/docs/indexRSCG.md

 slug: /List-of-RSCG
 ---

-This is the list of 23 RSCG with examples .
+This is the list of 23 ( 6 from Microsoft) RSCG with examples

 | No        | Name  |